duongvu1311/ibm_hr_dataset_project/attrition_overview/README.md

 ![Screenshot-2023-01-04-at-11-02-06-AM.png](https://i.postimg.cc/BvLjHJzT/Screenshot-2023-01-04-at-11-02-06-AM.png)

 * Employees who are under 30 years old have the highest attrition rate (27.91%)
-* Employees over 50 years old tend to leave more than those who are 40-50 years old, which is strange.
+* Employees over 50 years old (13.29% of that age group) tend to leave more than those who are 40-50 years old (9.74%), which is strange.
 Do they leave because of retirement or any other root causes behind?
 We will explore this further in the next _Attrition Explore_ part.

 ### 5. Attrition by Monthly Income
 ```sql